M365-DenzilFernandes/PowerBI-MessageCenter/README.md

 # PowerBI-MessageCenter
 A Power BI Report to connect to the Office 365 Service Communications API.
-The queries contains the HTTPS POST/GET request to authenicate with Client ID/Secret.
+Note: The data connection is set to Anonymous and the queries contains the HTTPS POST/GET request to authenicate with the TenantId/ClientId/ClientSecret

 This report contains a data query which connects to the Office 365 Service Communications API and query the following from the API: